Discover the hidden past of Eden Hall and the secrets that lie within its beautiful architecture.

-The Chapel occupied almost the whole of the central portion of the building and was entered from the Courtyard at the rear of the house.
-The large pulpit was just inside the entrance.
-Opposite the entrance was a self-acting organ with gilt pipes, which played up to 30 sacred tunes.
-There are two galleries and about 200 could be accommodated on the ground floor and in the galleries.
-For baptisms there was an iron tank sunk into the floor; this tank was reached by iron steps.
+The Chapel occupied almost the whole of the central portion of the building and could be entered from the courtyard at the rear of the house.
+A large pulpit was just inside the entrance, and opposite this was a self-acting organ with gilt pipes, which played up to 30 sacred tunes.
+There were also two galleries on the ground floor, which could accommodate over 200 people.
+These were used primarily for baptisms, as there was an iron tank sunk into the floor, which could be reached by a set of iron steps.